05/12/2025 01:30 PM Senate JUDICIARY

 JOE KELSEY, Co-Founder and Senior Project Coordinator, Safe

-Haven Baby Boxes, Woodburn, Indiana, Testified by invitation and
+Haven Baby Boxes, Woodburn, Indiana, stated that the program

 2:10:47 PM